-There is a $500 annual membership fee for small organizations and $1,500 for large organizations, which is renewed each October.
+There is a $250 annual membership fee for small organizations and $750 for large organizations, which is renewed each October.
 Your initial membership fee is pro-rated by quarter based on the effective date of your membership approval.
 For academic institutions and nonprofit organizations, there is no cost to join.

 A nontraditional defense contractor means an entity that is not currently performing and has not performed, for at least the one-year period prior to the date of this application, any contract or subcontract for the Department of Defense that is subject to full coverage under the cost accounting standards prescribed pursuant to section 1502 of title 41 and the regulations implementing such section.

 For additional information on the applicability of cost accounting standards, please click here.